React Native

 The oneOnOneId

-Conversation ID based on participants' ids.
-Use this method if you want to simply create a conversation
+conversation ID based on participants' IDs.
+Use this method if you want to create a conversation

 between two users.
-You may want to create a group conversation or generate a conversation ID associated
+To create a group conversation or generate a conversation ID associated

-with a transaction that happened on your platform e.g. a purchase.
+with a transaction on your platform, such as a purchase, follow

-Next, we set the participants of the conversation to the users we created above.
+Next, set the participants of the conversation to the users you created:

 The Session